olliechick/agilefant-timesheet-parser/README.md

 # Running the program

-Run the command python3 `timesheet-parser.py`.
+Run the command `./timesheet-parser.py`.

-It accepts command-line arguments, in the form `timesheet-parser.py <command>`, e.g. `timesheet-parser.py a b c`.
+It accepts command-line arguments, in the form `./timesheet-parser.py <command>`, e.g. `./timesheet-parser.py a b c`.
+My personal favourite is `./timesheet-parser.py r n`, which produces a ranked list of who has logged the most hours.

 ## Available arguments